OBJECTIVES AND CONTENTS OF PROGRAM

-Within the Komplementärfach of Business Studies and Economics all subjects are compulsory.
+Within the complementary subject of Business Studies and Economics all subjects are compulsory.

 Typical course types

-Within the first three semesters of the Bachelor’s Degree of Business Studies the students’ attendance at the university is required more so than in the later semesters.
-In addition to lectures many courses will also offer tutorials.
-Through this combination of course types the entry into university for first year students will be eased and the transition from the school system into university studies will be facilitated by the faculty, particularly by the professors and research assistants thereof.
-In the second half of the program, seminars and the project module will be in the foreground, within which, scientific and independent working are the focal points.
-The final examination is then comprised of the bachelor’s thesis which will also be accompanied by a seminar.
+Within the first three semesters of the Bachelor’s Degree of Business Studies the students’ attendance at the university is required much more than in the later semesters.
+In addition to lectures, many courses also offer tutorials.
+Through this combination of course types the entry into university for first year students is eased and the transition from the school system into university studies is facilitated by the faculty, particularly by the professors and research assistants thereof.
+In the second half of the program, the focus is on seminars and the project module, within which scientific and independent working are the focal points.
+The final examination is the bachelor’s thesis which is optionally accompanied by an additional seminar.

 Digital learning contents

 ‘Economic Evolution, Human Behavior and Policy’ with the sub modules of ‘Innovative Change and Human Behavior’ and ‘Institutional Development and Public Making’

 No specializsation is required for the complementary subject.

 General Studies account for 10 - 25% of the study programme.
 These courses train key competences for subsequent career fields.
 By building their own individual specialities, students are able to shape and amplify their academic profile.